Basic Life Support

 Our Basic Life Support (BLS) course is a unique part of studying healthcare science courses at Birmingham.
 The course is taken by all first year undergraduate dentistry, physiotherapy, nursing and pharmacy students and provides exciting, relevant interprofessional clinical training at a very early stage.
-The skills learnt here are essential for all healthcare professionals and lay the foundations for resuscitation and acute care training that will underpin students’ practice throughout their careers.
+The skills learnt here are essential for all healthcare professionals and lay the foundations for resuscitation and acute care training that will underpin students’ practice.

 The Basic Life Support course has a number of exciting features that make it a truly unique part of the Birmingham experience: